 - ECMWF Global Data Monitoring Report Archive

-This section provide access to 6 hourly data coverage charts of observations available for use by the ECMWF data assimilation system (4DVAR).
+This section provides access to 6 hourly data coverage charts of observations available for use by the ECMWF data assimilation system (4DVAR).
 Each plot shows the available data for a family of observations.

 Satellite data monitoring